 Where to stay in Zurich

-There weren’t many hostels in Zurich and it wasn’t easy finding cheap accommodations in the city.
+There weren’t many hostels in Zurich and it wasn’t easy to find cheap accommodations in the city.
 I finally found one that was still way over my budget but relatively cheap for Zurich’s standards.
 Youth Hostel Zurich is one of the best budget accommodations in the city.
 I paid around 50 CHF for a night’s stay, and that’s one of the cheapest hostels I could find in Zurich.
-Has to be the most expensive hostel I paid for!
+It has to be the most expensive hostel I paid for!
 Check the latest prices of Youth Hostel Zurich now!